mizma/SlimDash/README.md

   * after placing PCB parts, create cutout for the left backplate for the PCB parts
     * throughhole mounted parts (TRRS Jack, type C and tactile switch for reset and boot)
-  * adjust outer dimensions to
+  * adjust outer dimensions to fit the parts if necessary.
 * QMK configuration
   * Make the `info.json`, `config.h` and `rules.mk`
     * First make the info.json